holistudio/L2ashobby/rl/gym/02_training_agent.md

 Code runs but issues remain

  - Test Loop reports a "win-rate" which doesn't make sense for CartPole
+ - What does training error indicate here?
+Why the plateau?
  - Reward seems to peak early and then keeps dropping till Average Reward = 10 and Average Episode Length = 10
     - Does that make sense for Q-Learning?
     - Revisit the common problems and solutions above.

+"Try higher learning rate initially"
+ - Doesn't seem to help, average reward still just keeps dropping

+"slower epsilon decay"
+ - That slows down the drop in average reward
+ - setting decay to 0 stops the reward from dropping but rewards don't increase either lol.